Malta: French period and British conquest

+The Knights' reign ended when Napoleon captured Malta on his way to Egypt during the French Revolutionary Wars in 1798.
 During 12–18 June 1798, Napoleon resided at the Palazzo Parisio in Valletta.
 He reformed national administration with the creation of a Government Commission, twelve municipalities, a public finance administration, the abolition of all feudal rights and privileges, the abolition of slavery and the granting of freedom to all Turkish and Jewish slaves.
 On the judicial level, a family code was framed and twelve judges were nominated.
 Public education was organised along principles laid down by Bonaparte himself, providing for primary and secondary education.
-He then sailed for Egypt leaving a substantial garrison in Malta.
+He then sailed for Egypt, leaving a substantial garrison in Malta.

-The French forces left behind became unpopular with the Maltese, due particularly to the French forces' hostility towards Catholicism and pillaging of local churches to fund Napoleon's war efforts.
+The French forces left behind became unpopular with the Maltese, due particularly to the French forces' hostility towards Catholicism and pillaging of local churches to fund war efforts.
 French financial and religious policies so angered the Maltese that they rebelled, forcing the French to depart.
 Great Britain, along with the Kingdom of Naples and the Kingdom of Sicily, sent ammunition and aid to the Maltese, and Britain also sent its navy, which blockaded the islands.

-On 28 October 1798, Captain Sir Alexander Ball successfully completed negotiations with the French garrison on Gozo, the 217 French soldiers there agreeing to surrender without a fight and transferring the island to the British.
+On 28 October 1798, Captain Sir Alexander Ball successfully completed negotiations with the French garrison on Gozo for a surrender and transfer of the island to the British.
 The British transferred the island to the locals that day, and it was administered by Archpriest Saverio Cassar on behalf of Ferdinand III of Sicily.
-Gozo remained independent until Cassar was removed from power by the British in 1801.
+Gozo remained independent until Cassar was removed by the British in 1801.

 General Claude-Henri Belgrand de Vaubois surrendered his French forces in 1800.
 Maltese leaders presented the main island to Sir Alexander Ball, asking that the island become a British Dominion.
 The Maltese people created a Declaration of Rights in which they agreed to come "under the protection and sovereignty of the King of the free people, His Majesty the King of the United Kingdom of Great Britain and Ireland".
 The Declaration also stated that "his Majesty has no right to cede these Islands to any power...if he chooses to withdraw his protection, and abandon his sovereignty, the right of electing another sovereign, or of the governing of these Islands, belongs to us, the inhabitants and aborigines alone, and without control."